 Study: TNR reduces feline euthanasia, overpopulation

-Funded by a $250,000 grant from Maddie's Fund, a foundation dedicated to research and education to further "no-kill" solutions, the University of Florida feline trap-neuter-return (TNR) program, Operation Catnip, found that a targeted approach helped effectively manage the feral cat population and reduce shelter euthanasia rates in that area.
-While executing the program on a larger scale may be cost prohibitive, study results show at the community level the method was a success.
+Funded by a $250,000 grant from Maddie's Fund, a foundation dedicated to research and education to further "no-kill" solutions, the University of Florida (UF) feline trap-neuter-return (TNR) program, Operation Catnip, found that a targeted approach helped effectively manage the feral cat population and reduce shelter euthanasia rates in that area.
+While executing the program on a larger scale may be cost prohibitive, study results show that at the community level the method was a success.

 The two-year study, published in The Veterinary Journal and run by principal investigator Julie Levy, DVM, PhD, the Maddie's Fund professor of shelter medicine at the UF College of Veterinary Medicine, focused its TNR efforts to a region of Alachua County.
-The five square mile area is adjacent to the UF campus and includes the downtown Gainesville business district, several residential neighborhoods, a mobile home park, two homeless shelters, industrial parks and a veterinary clinic.
+The five-square-mile area is adjacent to the UF campus and includes the downtown Gainesville business district, several residential neighborhoods, a mobile home park, two homeless shelters, industrial parks and a veterinary clinic.
 According to the UF release, the area has higher unemployment and poverty levels as well as lower household income and rates of home ownership than the county as a whole.

 By performing a random-digit telephone survey of the target area, Levy and her team found that 11 percent of families fed an average of 4.3 unowned feral or stray cats each, usually on the property where they lived or worked.
 With data that indicated feeding "community" cats was a common activity in the area, the team collaborated with residents to trap unowned cats for neutering.
 "We provided traps, carriers and free transportation to the clinic for the cats," Levy says.
 "Most of the cats were captured by residents, but our team also did some trapping when residents were not available or were unable to carry it out themselves."

 According to the study results, euthanasia declined 95 percent, from a baseline of eight cats per 1,000 residents to less than one per 1,000 residents.
-Euthanasia rates dropped 30 percent in the surrounding non-target area.
+Euthanasia rates dropped 30 percent in the surrounding nontarget area.

 In addition, Levy says the adoptions they saw during the program were as incredible as the results.
 “Adoption wasn’t part of the original plan, but it happened organically as residents offered to take in kittens and the friendlier adults,” she says.
 The study also noted that shelter intake of dogs declined in the targeted area as well.
 Levy's team talked to community members about how to care for their animals and resources available for their pets.

-In all, 1,169 cats were returned to their colonies; 61 cats were relocated to other colonies; 308 cats were adopted in the target area; and 805 were transferred to pet rescue groups for adoption.
+In all, 1,169 cats were returned to their colonies, 61 cats were relocated to other colonies, 308 cats were adopted in the target area and 805 were transferred to pet rescue groups for adoption.

 However, Levy admits when the program began cats didn't arrive in large numbers as the team had expected.
 “They were out there, but this is a community that doesn’t just take stray cats to a spay-neuter clinic,” she says.
 Levy hired a neighborhood resident to knock on doors and find out what the community needed to participate.

 “It’s not enough for an agency like ours to just make services available.
 You must get into a community and talk to people to find out what they need,” Levy says.
-“If we go in with the right resources and attitudes, we can save animals from animal control and from being euthanized.
+“If we go in with the right resources and attitudes, we can save animals from animal control and from being euthanized."

-“The animal welfare community as a whole has realized that we can’t be solely shelter-centric,” she continued.
+“The animal welfare community as a whole has realized that we can’t be solely shelter-centric,” she continues.
 “The next step in our work is to connect with communities, find out their needs and how we can help.”

 Levy does acknowledge the financial limitations of expanding this approach to a larger area.
 “It’s not realistic to provide this level of coverage throughout the community in an untargeted way.
 To expand what we did in the target area to the entire county would cost millions of dollars,” she says.
 “But like all daunting problems, you bite off the greatest need and start there.”